mmbman/Katagiri/1979-05-09-Diamond-Sutra-Introduction.md

 Do you understand?
 So you say, “I am a guitar player,” “I am a musician.”
 You say it very simply: “I am a guitar player.”
 “I am a painter.”
 “I am a poet.”
 Of course, you are a poet.
 You are a guitar player, you are a musician, you are a painter.
 I understand.
 But it’s not good *enough*.
 You are *not* a poet.
 “How come?” *[He laughs.]* A simple question: “How come?
 I am a poet.
 I am a writer.”
 Of course you are a writer, you are a musician.
 But, *watch out* – okay?
 You are not a musician; you are not a writer: that means, you have to write something with all sentient beings.

 How?
 Practice.
 Continue to write, beyond like or dislike, until your writing is completely flowing, just like water.
 If you see the pen, pencils, and your hands, and also your mind, your heart, your emotions, and your past life, present life, future life – all are going on, moving.
-All the *[unintelligible]* that your pen and hands move to write, very naturally.
+All that *[melds so]* that your pen and hands move to write, very naturally.
 It is pretty hard.
 But at that time, you are called a great writer, great painter.

 That’s why we have to practice.
 We have to [do] fundamental practice: as a writer, as a painter, as a poet.
 If you really want to support your life, as a poet, or painter, or musician, you have to practice.
 Not for a certain period of time – for *long*.
 From the beginning to end, you have to do it.

 And then, at that time, you can say, “I am a guitar player, I am a musician.”
-Even though you don’t think so, people call you; you are a guitar player.
+Even though you don’t think so, people call you.
+You are a guitar player.
 And then, people don’t tell you, but very naturally, people hire you.
 And people ask you to play guitar in public, very naturally, before they put a certain name on you.
 So, that’s pretty good.

 Sometimes you don’t know when you became a writer, or when you are a great musician – you don’t know.
 But it’s not necessary.
 People ask you to play the guitar, to write something.
 That is a great chance for you to practice, to continue to do it.

 ##### 40:46

 This is the very important point [Diamond Sutra](glossary#diamond-sutra) says.
-There are lots of ... contradictory expressions. “‘A’ is ‘A’, but ‘A’ is not ‘A’, that’s why we say ‘A’ is ‘A’.”
+There are lots of contradictory expressions. “‘A’ is ‘A’, but ‘A’ is not ‘A’, that’s why we say ‘A’ is ‘A’.”

-We don’t understand exactly. “‘A’ is ‘A’,” why is it we have to think that?
+We don’t understand exactly. “‘A’ is ‘A’” – why is it we have to think that?
 It makes us confused.
-But *who* makes you confused? *You* make yourself confused, already; because we originally are completely vastness; no confusion.
+But *who* makes you confused? *You* make yourself confused, already, because we originally are completely vastness, no confusion.
 But we are always [saying], “I like this,” “I don’t like this,” or *[unintelligible]*.
 Even though you don’t like your life, or you like your life; a certain period of time, you like your life very much, but a certain period of time you don’t like it.
-But whatever you say – you don’t like, or you like – what is life?
+But whatever you say, you don’t like, or you like: what is life?
 What are you?
 You are still you, and your life is existent.
 How can you judge?

 So, who protects your life?
 Who makes it possible for your life to exist for twenty years?
 You?
 No. Something else.
 That is really vastness.
 This is called [emptiness](glossary#śūnyatā), philosophically speaking, and if you experience that emptiness it is called [Buddha Nature](glossary#buddha-nature).
 Or, plainly speaking, that is universal consciousness, or truth, or, sometimes, vastness.

 And sometimes, vastness is personalized, and it’s called [Buddha](glossary#buddha).
 We realize the vastness of the universe, your life, where there is no distraction, no dichotomies, no discrimination.
 Completely peace; perfectly peace and harmony.

 So, who makes you confused?
 We ourselves make ourselves confused, that’s all.
 Why?
 Because we have a consciousness already.
 So, immediately, consciousness starts to pick.
 This is the intellectual understanding of human existence.
 Immediately we analyze an existential fact.
 If we analyze the existential fact, we are at two contradictory [aspects].
 ‘A’ is ‘A,’ but ‘A’ is not ‘A.’ [Katagiri](glossary#katagiri) is Katagiri; of course Katagiri is Katagiri.
 But Katagiri is not Katagiri; Katagiri is [Minnesota Zen Meditation Center](glossary#minnesota-zen-meditation-center).
 Katagiri cannot exist alone, separate from Zen Center.
 Katagiri must be supported, must [work], must be alive with Zen Center.
 It is true, Katagiri is not Katagiri.
-And then, I understand myself in all [features].
+And then ...
+I understand myself in all [features].

 ##### 45:23